aroberge/reeborg/api_docs/hand_written/custom_goals.md

 ### A closer look

-Before reading on, if you have not done so, you might want to read {@tutorial editors}.
+Before going further, if you have not already done so, you might want to read {@tutorial editors} and come back here afterwards.

 The content of the **Description** editor (shortened to **Desc.** on the editor tab) is what is shown at the top of the **World Info** window.